UWPCE-PythonCert-ClassRepos/Python320-Winter-2022/class_notes/lesson04.rst

 All the examples in the PeeWee docs have you initializing the database at the top of the models file.
 That's a easy way to do it for small demos, but not ideal for a full application, and especially not for tests.

+Also: in real-world code, the database configuration would likely be read from a config file or the like.

+**Solution?**

 But the database does need to be defined when the model classes are defined.

-Solution?

-Also: in real-world code, the database configuration would likely be read from a config file or the like.

 Testing the database functionality:
 -----------------------------------